 Elimag is sold.
 Lesjöfors AB acquires the shares in the UK spring manufacturer Harris Springs Ltd.

 AB Stafsjö Bruk is sold.
 Lesjöfors acquires Danfoss Fjäderverksamhet in Tinglev, Denmark.
 The company also becomes part owner of Hanil Precision, one of Korea's leading manufacturers of gas springs.

 Elimag Industri AB is acquired.

-Bertil Persson is appointed CEO and President of the group.
+Bertil Persson is appointed President and CEO of the group.
 Habia acquires Isotec Kabel GmbH and starts manufacturing in China.
-Lesjöfors acquires spring manufacturer Buck Jeppesen A/S. Lesjöfors sells the Rånäs operation and the fine blanking business in GS Industri AB.
+Lesjöfors acquires spring manufacturer Buck Jeppesen A/S. Lesjöfors sells its Rånäs operation and the fine blanking business in GS Industri AB.

 G&L Beijer Import & Export AB and E Bierregaard are sold.
 Lesjöfors acquires sales company B&G Suspensions BV.
 The surface treatment companies in Lesjöfors are sold to Bodycote.

 Lesjöfors acquires GS Industri, spring manufacturer DK Fjedre A/S and surface treatment companies Gnosjö Yttek and Perny.
 Sundquist Components AB is sold.
 The group changes name to Beijer Alma AB.

 The group has now been listed for ten years on the OTC list.
 After the fire in Lesjöfors, a new plant is opened, the most modern spring plant in Europe.

 Spring factory in Lesjöfors destroyed in a fire.
 Lesjöfors aquires manufacturers Kilens Industri AB and Nyme, and toolmaker Scandic Tools A/S.

 Group changes name to Beijer Alma Industri & Handel.